Paisios of Mount Athos: Monastic life

-In 1950, having completed his service, he went to Mount Athos: first to Father Kyril, the future abbot of Koutloumousiou Monastery, and then to Esphigmenou Monastery (although he was not supportive of their later opposition to the Ecumenical Patriarchate).
+In 1950, having completed his service, he went to Mount Athos: first to Fr.
+Kyril, the future abbot of Koutloumousiou Monastery, and then to Esphigmenou Monastery (although he was not supportive of their later opposition to the Ecumenical Patriarchate).

 Arsenios, having been a novice for four years, was tonsured a Rassophore monk on 27 March 1954, and was given the name Averkios.

-Soon after, Father Averkios went to the (then) idiorrhythmic brotherhood of Philotheou monastery, where his uncle was a monk.
-While there, he was in obedience to Elder Symeon.
-On 12 March 1957, Elder Symeon tonsured Father Averkios to the Small Schema, giving him the name Paisios, in honour of the indefatigable Metropolitan of Caesarea, Paisios II, whose native village was Pharasa.
+Soon after, Averkios went to the (then) idiorrhythmic brotherhood of Philotheou monastery, where his uncle was a monk.
+While there, he was in obedience to Symeon.
+On 12 March 1957, Symeon tonsured Averkios to the Small Schema, giving him the name Paisios, in honour of the indefatigable Metropolitan of Caesarea, Paisios II, whose native village was Pharasa.

-In 1958, Elder Paisios was asked to spend some time in and around his home village so as to support the faithful against the proselytism of Protestant groups.
+In 1958, Paisios was asked to spend some time in and around his home village so as to support the faithful against the proselytism of Protestant groups.
 He greatly encouraged the faithful there, helping many people.
 Afterwards, in 1962, he left to visit Saint Catherine's Monastery on Sinai where he stayed for two years.
-During this time he became beloved of the Bedouins who benefited from his presence both spiritually as well as materially as the Elder used the money he received from the sale of his carved wooden handicraft to buy the Bedouins' food.
+During this time he became beloved of the Bedouins who benefited from his presence both spiritually as well as materially as Paisios used the money he received from the sale of his carved wooden handicraft to buy the Bedouins' food.

 On his return to Mt.
-Athos in 1964, Elder Paisios took up residence at the Skete of Iviron before moving to Katounakia at the southernmost tip of Mt.
+Athos in 1964, Paisios took up residence at the Skete of Iviron before moving to Katounakia at the southernmost tip of Mt.
 Athos for a short stay in the wilderness there.
-The Elder's failing health may have been part of the reason for his departure from there.
-In 1966 he had an operation to remove part of his lungs.
+Paisios' failing health may have been part of the reason for his departure from there.
+In 1966 he had a lung surgery.
 It was during this time of hospitalization that his long friendship with the then young sisterhood of St. John the Theologian in Souroti, just outside Thessaloniki, began.
 During his operation, he needed a large amount of blood and a group of novices from the monastery donated blood to save him.

 In 1968 he spent time at the Monastery of Stavronikita.

-Elder Gabriel of the Cell of St. Christodoulos of Koutloumousiou Monastery was a disciple of St. Paisios the Athonite.
+Gabriel of the Cell of St. Christodoulos of Koutloumousiou Monastery or Philothei of Souroti are disciples of Paisios the Athonite.